-- Collect Features screen (see page 110) - Attribute entry form for a new feature (see page 114) - Update Features screen (see page 127) - Attribute entry form for an existing feature (see page 130)
+- Collect Features screen (see page 97) - Attribute entry form for a new feature (see page 101) - Update Features screen (see page 114) - Attribute entry form for an existing feature (see page 117)

-Table 6.23 Logging Interval form: Fields
+Table 6.21 Logging Interval form: Fields

 Field Default Description Logging Time The unit of measurement for the logging interval.
 The options are: style • Time Log a new position when a certain time since logging the last position for this feature has elapsed.
 Distance Log a new position when you have moved a certain distance from the last position logged for this feature.
-This field is only available for line and area features.
-If the select feature is a point, this field displays Time and the logging style cannot be edited.
+This field is only feature is a poi cannot be edite y available for line and area features.
+If the selected nt, this field displays Time and the logging style ed.
 Logging interval 5 s The time or distance between recording GNSS positions.
 Enter the interval in the units specified in the Logging style field.
-Note - When the logging interval is small, the TerraSync software records more positions for the feature.
-More storage space is required.
-If you do not want to log positions, select Off.
-No GNSS data is recorded for this feature.
-Accuracy Code This field specifies whether to log the usual code phase data from the GNSS receiver, or to log more detailed but more accurate carrier phase data.
+Note - When t records more p required. he logging interval is small, the TerraSync software ositions for the feature.
+More storage space is lf you do not w recorded for th ant to log positions, select Off.
+No GNSS data is is feature.